MightBeRaptor/UnixMidtermProject/README.md

 # UnixMidtermProject
-This Project is for the Midterm Project for the class COP3604 Section 1 Spring 2025 System Administration using Unix.
+This is a mid term project for a Unix System Administration course.

-# How It's Made
+# Overview
+Create 3 servers and 1 dashboard api/agent that monitors the servers, displays performance statistics, reboots the servers when they fail, and includes basic notification support.